tpayne/github-actions/productmanifest/README.md

 This GitHub action is intended to be used with ArgoCD and Helm charts to help faciliate an easier GitOps experience.

-This repo will be updated with examples etc., when I get some time.
+This GitHub action does require some additional work, so watch this space.

 ## Inputs
 ### `gitops-repo-url` (argument) (mandatory)